-Venk Modur sat at his table inside the ballroom of The Beverly Hilton hotel and took in the scene around him — champagne flowing from magnum bottles of Moët & Chandon, boxes of Lindt truffles at every seat, and celebrities like Brad and Leo chatting up their contemporaries while Ricky Gervais took the stage to open the 77th Golden Globe Awards.
+Venk Modur sat at his table inside the ballroom of The Beverly Hilton hotel and took in the scene around him — champagne flowing from magnum bottles of Moët & Chandon, giant boxes of Lindt truffles at every seat, and celebrities like Brad and Leo chatting up their contemporaries while Ricky Gervais took the stage to open the 77th Golden Globe Awards.

 The surreal then became dreamlike when moments later Modur saw actor Brian Cox, whom he styled that evening in Hugo Boss, win best actor in a TV drama for his role in Succession.
 It was the beautiful culmination of a magical year.

 But that night was far different from where he was just a year ago.
 As you’ll read in the interview below, Modur was struggling to reconcile where he was in his life when he got a call that changed everything.